 The assembly listing consists of two sections: the source and object program statements and the symbol cross reference table.
 The format for printing the source and object program statements is basically the same for either 16-bit assemblies or 32-bit assemblies.
-The only difference is in the number of characters printed for the location counter and the object data.
+The only difference is in the number of characters printed for the LOC and the object data.

-- In 16-bit assemblies, only four hexadecimal digits are printed for the location counter, and a maximum of eight hexadecimal digits for the data.
-The letter R is appended to the location counter value if the relocatable location counter is being used. - In 32-bit assemblies, six hexadecimal digits are printed for the location counter and a maximum of 12 hexadecimal digits for the object data.
+- In 16-bit assemblies, only four hexadecimal digits are printed for the LOC, and a maximum of eight hexadecimal digits for the data.
+The letter R is appended to the LOC value if the relocatable LOC is being used. - In 32-bit assemblies, six hexadecimal digits are printed for the LOC and a maximum of 12 hexadecimal digits for the object data.
 In addition, the actual second operand address of RX2 and SF instructions is printed next to the object data.
 This address is preceded by an equal sign (=).
-The letter I is appended to the location counter if the impure location counter is being used.
-The letter P is appended to the location counter if the pure location counter is being used. - In both 16- and 32-bit assemblies, the letter F is appended to the data field to indicate that the statement references an externally defined symbol, a symbol in a common block, or an undefined symbol.
+The letter I is appended to the LOC if the impure LOC is being used.
+The letter P is appended to the LOC if the pure LOC is being used. - In both 16- and 32-bit assemblies, the letter F is appended to the data field to indicate that the statement references an externally defined symbol, a symbol in a common block, or an undefined symbol.

-The statement number is a decimal number between 1 and 99999.
+The statement number is a decimal number between 1 and 99,999.
 Each source statement read by the assembler is assigned a unique statement number, beginning with 1, except for source statements from a copy file or macro expansion with the FREZE instruction.
 The first column of the listing can contain any of the following characters: